chitamoor/Rester/README.md

-Rester  + YAML + Exec + ... + More to come.
+Rester
 =======

-This is a *heavily modified fork* of the very good https://github.com/chitamoor/Rester project, currently under heavy development.
-If you're a web platform developer, this is (will be) a great framework for declarative testing.

-Framework for testing (RESTful) APIs
+Framework for testing (RESTful) HTTP APIs
 ----------------------------------
 Rester allows you to test your APIs using a non-programatic or non-GUI based approach (which are some of the more conventional ways of